Secession in the United States: Regional secession

+National divorce

+National divorce is the idea that the United States should separate into blue states and red states in a mutual, bilateral secession.
+Various editorials have proposed that states of the U.S. secede and then form federations only with states that have voted for the same political party.
+These editorials note the increasingly polarized political strife in the U.S. between Republican voters and Democratic voters.
+They propose partition of the U.S. as a way of allowing both groups to achieve their policy goals while reducing the chances of civil war.
+Red states and blue states are states that typically vote for the Republican and Democratic parties, respectively.
+A common argument for national divorce is that "the US is now more divided along ideological and political lines than at any time since the 1850s."
+Repeated polling by YouGov from 2017, 2022 and 2025 show an increase in people who say that a civil war is very likely or somewhat likely in the next decade.

+The only official to openly advocate for a national divorce is representative Marjorie Taylor Greene.

 Polling

 A September 2017 Zogby International poll found that 68% of Americans were open to states of the USA seceding.
 A 2014 Reuters/Ipsos poll showed 24% of Americans supported their state seceding from the union if necessary; 53% opposed the idea.
 Republicans were somewhat more supportive than Democrats.
 Respondents cited issues like gridlock, governmental overreach, the possible unconstitutionality of the Affordable Care Act and a loss of faith in the federal government as reasons for desiring secession.

 A 2021 poll found that 52% of Trump voters and 41% of Biden voters support partitioning the United States into multiple countries based on political party lines.
 A different poll that same year grouped the United States into five geographic regions, and found that 37% of Americans favored secession of their own region.
 44% of Americans in the South favored secession, with Republican support at 66%; while Democratic support was 47% in the Pacific states.